 - You can create a timeline with pictures of chairs from different periods / styles.
 Then the students can place their chair where they think it fits and justify why.

 - Students can write about a functional building in Drammen.

 - Roadmap is prepared in collaboration with Jørn Ellingsen at Drammen upper secondary school and passed on to all history teachers at the stage.-

-The museum visit is divided between the dates 09 Jan. - 19 Jan, except Fridays.
+The museum visit is divided between the dates 22 Jan. - 6 February, apart from Fridays.
 Max 3 mediations in one day.